tgsstdio/Mg/README.md

 C# graphics frontend interface to Vulkan (or any graphics library)

 # Version 3.0.0
- - Breaking changes from classes to interfaces
+ - Breaking changes from classes to interfaces due to Magnesium.Vulkan implementation

 # Version 2.0.0
  - Breaking changes to function